Skip to main content

 Membership Roles

-Committee Members: Committee members are representatives from the Office of Educational Affairs and FAPD.
-Committee members will set up topics and speakers for the monthly education sessions and be available to support community meetings.
+Planning Committee Members: Planning committee members are representatives from the FAPD and the Office of Educational Affairs.
+They will arrange topics and speakers for the monthly education sessions and be available to support community meetings.

 Mentors will: